wondonghyeon/wondonghyeon.github.io/_posts/2022-03-29-food-waste-flw-db.md

  - python
 published: true
 ---
 In this post, we'll take a quick look at the Food Loss and Waste Database (FLW DB) from the Food and Agriculture Organization (FAO) of the United Nations.
-The post will mostly be about data visualization.
-I'll discuss the limitation of the dataset at the end.
+The post will be mostly about data visualization and the limitations of the dataset.

 I used Python and Pandas/Seaborn/Matplotlib libraries to visualize the data.
 You can find the full Python scripts on my [GitHub repository](https://github.com/wondonghyeon/codes-for-blog/tree/master/food-waste).